JLChnToZ/VVMW/Packages/idv.jlchntoz.vvmw/README.md

 - **Core**: Reference to the VVMW main component.
 If it is empty, you can click the "Find" button to resolve it.
 - **Enable Queue List**: If enabled, while user want to play a video and it is playing other video, the video url will be queued.
   Recommend as this is more polite to everyone.
+- **Edit Play Lists...**: Edit the play lists defined in this component.
+  The options below are in the play list editor window now:
+    - **Reload**: Discard any changes to the playlist and reload to inspector.
+    - **Save**: Save changes to the component. **REQUIRED TO CLICK AFTER EDIT OR YOUR CHANGES WILL BE LOST!**
+    - **Export All**: Export all play lists to a JSON file.
+    - **Export Selected**: Export selected play list to a JSON file.
+    - **Import from JSON**: Import previously saved JSON file back to play lists.
+You will be prompted to append or replace after selecting a JSON file.
     - **Play Lists**: The list of pre-defined play lists.
-You can add/remove/reorder them here.
+You can add/remove/reorder/rename them here.
-  The radio button on the left indicates if the play list plays automatically when user joins.
     - **&lt;Your Play List Name&gt;**: When you selects a play list, you can edit the play list here.
         - **Title**: The title to be displayed.
         - **URL (PC)**: The url to the video, can be YouTube, Twitch, SoundCloud, RTSP, RTMP links.
         - **URL (Quest)**: The url to be loaded on Quest/Android clients, useful when RTSP/RTMP links won't work and need an alternative to those clients.
         - **&lt;Builtin / AVPro Player&gt;**: The player module to play this link.
         If it is a live stream or soundcloud, it is required to use AVPro player module.
-- **Reload**: Discard any changes to the playlist and reload to inspector.
-- **Save**: Save changes to the component. **REQUIRED TO CLICK AFTER EDIT OR YOUR CHANGES WILL BE LOST!**
+        - **Load Play List from YouTube**: You can enter the play list URL from YouTube to append it to current selected play list.
+It requires a selected play list to operate with.
+- **Autoplay Play list**: The play list you want to be played while user joined your world.
 - **Default Loop**: Is default the player loops (can be toggled via UI).
   The difference to loop option in VVMW (Core) is this option will loop over whole play list / user queue list.
 - **Default Shuffle**: Is default the player plays randomly instead of the queued order (can be toggled via UI).